CodeVA-Curriculum/twine-trail-guide/modules/concepts/arithmetic-expressions.md

 Just writing mathematical expressions instead of numbers in your code isn't all that useful.
 However, because the computer will interpret `number`-type variables as number data, we can use variables as *operands* in mathematical expressions.
 This opens up a couple of interesting possibilties that are worth highlighting here.
 For example:

-:::passage{title="Using Variables as Operands" src="/var-expression.png"}
+:::code-and-image{name="Using Variables as Operands" src="/images/var-expression.png"}
 ```
 age: 15
 age_in_days: age * 365.25